HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_Of_Equations_Algebraic_Procedures.md

 \begin{align*}
 \left[\begin{array}{ccc|c} 1 & 2 & 3 & 2\\ 4 & -3 & 1 & -3\\ -2 & 1 & 3 & 5 \end{array}\right].
 \end{align*}
-Use the first row to make the first entry of the second row and third row zero.
+Use the first row to make the first entry of the second row and the third row zero.
 That is

 \begin{align*}
 \left[\begin{array}{ccc|c} 1 & 2 & 3 & 2\\ {4} & -3 & 1 & -3\\ -2 & 1 & 3 & 5 \end{array}\right]